Aquila-Insurance/Aquila/README.md

 The designs for the frontend were made in Adobe Illustrator and Figma.
 View designs in Figma here: https://www.figma.com/file/xXAmficdthoSF0FFJ0nAZN/Aquila-Web-Designs?node-id=0%3A1

-The prototype was deployed via AWS Amplify.
-Use the Kovan Testnet try out the MVP here: https://dev279.d2f0hxnzawfvgd.amplifyapp.com/
+The prototype was deployed via AWS Amplify. *IMPORTANT Use the Kovan Testnet try out the MVP here: https://dev279.d2f0hxnzawfvgd.amplifyapp.com/